ESG Questionnaire Response - Ninety One

 Transition Plan Assessment

-When committing to net zero as a firm, we were conscious that most companies globally, but particularly in emerging markets, did not yet have a clear plan on how they are going to decarbonize by 2050.
+When committing to net zero as a firm, we were conscious that most companies globally, but particularly in emerging markets, did not yet have a clear plan on how they are going to decarbonise by 2050.
 Therefore, we were keen to ensure, in our role as shareholders, we could encourage, engage and measure the high emitters in our portfolios on the progress of their transition to Net Zero.
 Where possible, we want to go on the journey of transition alongside the heavy emitting companies that we hold across our firm.
 Given the bias of these companies towards emerging markets, this is particularly relevant for this mandate.

 To ensure that we do this with integrity, we have developed an in-house, firm wide, 鈥楾ransition Plan Assessment鈥 (TPA) that scores our heaviest emitters on three key principles: level of ambition, credibility of plan, and implementation of plan.
 This is used to assess heavy emitting companies within the portfolio.
-It helps to inform and prioritize our company engagements with those where climate is likely to be a material risk, as well as deepening our understanding of their business and its vulnerability to a disorderly transition.
+It helps to inform and prioritise our company engagements with those where climate is likely to be a material risk, as well as deepening our understanding of their business and its vulnerability to a disorderly transition.

 Engagement